Skip to main content

 Writing for PS since 2011

-Yao Yang is a professor at the China Center for Economic Research and Dean of the National School of Development at Peking University.
+Yang Yao is Liberal Arts Chair Professor at the China Center for Economic Research and the National School of Development at Peking University.

 4. Kandeh K. Yumkella